What are Varicose Veins?

 When varicose veins are mild, at home treatment by the patient can successfully treat varicose veins.
 This includes plenty of exercise, avoiding long periods of sitting or standing, and elevating the legs when at rest.

 During sclerotherapy treatment, a liquid called a sclerosant is injected into the affected vein to cause it to close and stop carrying blood.
-This does not require anesthetic and can be completed within an hour with little to no discomfort.
+Treatment will take an hour or less and does not require anesthetic.
+Patients will experience little to no discomfort.

 Foam sclerotherapy for varicose veins is a treatment option used to eliminate intermediate-sized veins that are too large to be treated with regular sclerotherapy and veins that cannot be treated with Endovenous Laser Ablation (EVLT).